 We depend on key employees in a competitive market for skilled personnel.
-We are highly dependent on the principal members of our management, operations and scientific staff, including Joshua D. Schein, our Chief Executive Officer.
+We are highly dependent on the principal members of our management, operations and scientific staff.
 The loss of any of these persons' services would have a material adverse effect on our business.
-We have entered into employment agreements with seven individuals who we consider to be key employees.
+We have entered into employment agreements with several individuals who we consider to be key employees.
 We do not maintain a key person life insurance policy on the life of any employee.